G# Flat Six Pentatonic Ukulele Scale

 Ukulele Tips

 The G# Flat Six Pentatonic scale contains 5 notes (G#, A#, C, D#, E).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G# Flat Six Pentatonic